theforeman/smart_proxy_monitoring/README.md

 # Troubleshooting

-The plug-in uses the configuration of the Smart Proxy to write its logs and does not provide a seperate log for now.
+The plug-in uses the configuration of the Smart Proxy to write its logs and does not provide a separate log for now.
 So have a look into `/var/log/foreman-proxy/proxy.log` for default installations.

 Also look into the logs of the monitoring solution and when opening issues attach relevant entries for both logs.
 For Icinga 2 it is typically `/var/log/icinga2/icinga2.log` or if enabled `/var/log/icinga2/debug.log`.
-Icinga Web 2 Director uses Icinga Web 2's configuration which is typically logging to syslog with faciltiy `user` and application prefix `icingaweb2` which will result in logging entry in `/var/log/message` for osfamily Red Hat and `/var/log/syslog` for osfamily Debian.
+Icinga Web 2 Director uses Icinga Web 2's configuration which is typically logging to syslog with facility `user` and application prefix `icingaweb2` which will result in a logging entry in `/var/log/message` for osfamily Red Hat and `/var/log/syslog` for osfamily Debian.

 # TODO